xoanmi/xoanmi/README.md

 ### Hi there 👋

 - 🔭 I’m currently enjoying solving complex problems every day at [Virtual Cave](https://virtualcave.io).
 - 🌱 I am dedicated to helping clients and partners to gain confidence in today's rapidly shifting technological landscape.
-Kubernetes, CI/CD, Infrastructure as Code, Cloud technologies or DevOps practices are only some of the topics that keep me busy daily in my current role as Site Reliability Engineer.
+Kubernetes, CI/CD, Infrastructure as Code, Cloud technologies or DevOps practices are only some of the topics that keep me busy daily in my current role as Platform Engineer (aka Delivery/DevOps Engineer).
 - ⚡ Hungry to learn new things every day.

 ## Contact